William Roth

 William Victor Roth Jr. (July 22, 1921 – December 13, 2003) was an American lawyer and politician from Wilmington, Delaware.
 He was a veteran of World War II and a member of the Republican Party.
 He served from 1967 to 1970 as the lone U.S. Representative from Delaware and from 1971 to 2001 as a U.S. Senator from Delaware.
-He is the most recent Republican to have served as a U.S. Senator from Delaware.
+He is the last Republican to serve as and/or be elected a U.S. Senator from Delaware.

 Roth was a sponsor of legislation creating the Roth IRA, an individual retirement plan that can be set up with post-tax dollars, offering tax-free withdrawals.

 Early life and family

 Roth was born in Great Falls, Montana, the son of Clara (née Nelson) and William Victor Roth, who ran a brewery.
 His paternal grandparents were German and his maternal grandparents were Swedish.
 He attended public schools in Helena, Montana, graduating from Helena High School.
 Roth started college at Montana State University before moving on to graduate from the University of Oregon in 1943, Harvard Business School in 1947, and Harvard Law School in 1949.
 During World War II he served in a United States Army intelligence unit from 1943 until 1946.

 After being admitted to the California Bar in 1950, he moved permanently to Delaware in 1954, and began his work as an attorney for the Hercules Corporation.
 He married Jane Richards in 1965 and they had two children, William III and Katharine.
-Jane Richards Roth is also a lawyer.
-She was U.S. District Court judge, for the District of Delaware from 1985 until 1991 and since was a judge of the U.S. Court of Appeals for the Third Circuit.
+Jane Richards Roth was U.S. District Court judge for the District of Delaware from 1985 until 1991 and then a judge of the U.S. Court of Appeals for the Third Circuit.
 They were members of the Episcopal Church.

+Roth became active in politics as a Republican, and served as secretary of the Delaware Republican Party and a vice president of the Active Young Republicans of New Castle County.
+In addition, Roth served as a member of Delaware's "Little Hoover Commission", which studied state government and made recommendations for modernizing and reforming it.